vanestw/Tanner-Van-Es/README.md

 Perfect!
 Now, you have successfully created a Fork of the main repository.
 This newly created `Fork` is where you and your partner will be working.

+### Cloning Your Fork

-However, before we can do anything, we must clone a copy of our new Forked repository onto our machines.
+Before we can do anything, we must clone a copy of our new Forked repository onto our machines.
 First, we can create a directory to clone the repo.
 Type the following into PowerShell or terminal:

 ```bash
 mkdir ClassProject